NDecision/Banzai/README.md

 current node to recieve the new subject.
 This can be accomplished by calling the ExecutionContext.ChangeSubject() method.

 ###Inheritance and Variance
-Changes have been made recently (1.2.0) that allow both ExecutionContexts and Nodes to vary.
+Both ExecutionContexts and Nodes allow variance.
 In short, subjects can covary with the flow argument type, while nodes can contravary with node argument types.
 What does this mean?
 The examples below clarify this a little, but I believe it works as you would logically expect inheritance to work.